-Performance objectives are amended from one year to the next based on the objectives pursued by the Group and as proposed by the remuneration committee.
+Performance objectives are pre-determined and adjusted from one year to the next based on the objectives pursued by the Group and as proposed by the Remuneration Committee.
 The variable component is paid after approval of the Financial Statements.
+There is no deferral of payment of variable components of remuneration and there are no contractual agreements which allow the Company to request the return of all or part of variable components of remuneration that were determined based on data that was subsequently proven to be inaccurate.